akeneo/pim-api-docs/content/concepts/asset-manager.md

 To allow this behavior, set the `abort_asset_creation_on_error` to `true`.

-If you want the asset the be created even if the naming convention application failed, set the property to `false`.
+If you want the asset to be created even if the naming convention application failed, set the property to `false`.

 ## Focus on the product link rule